Metropolitan Police Sports Club Ground, East Molesey

-Metropolitan Police Sports Club Ground is a cricket ground in East Molesey, Surrey.
+Metropolitan Police Sports Club Ground (also known as Imber Court) is a cricket ground in East Molesey, Surrey.
 The first recorded match on the ground was in 1940, when the Metropolitan Police played a British Empire XI.

+In 1983, Surrey played a single List A match at the ground against Northamptonshire.

-In 2003, Surrey used the ground for 2 Twenty20 matches in the 2003 Twenty20 Cup, played against Essex and Sussex.
+In 2003, Surrey returned to use the ground for two Twenty20 matches in the Twenty20 Cup, played against Essex and Sussex.

 Being based at a police training college, the ground is used by a number of police teams.
 A well maintained ground, the cricket pavilion was constructed in 1983.

 Other Metropolitan Police Sports Club Grounds

 The Metropolitan Police have other sports clubs at Bushey, Chigwell, and Hayes.